 Mr. Jindal finished fastening his sandals and stood up.
 "It is a large room," he said, "and I am all right with sharing.
 I'm sure the management will compensate us for any inconvenience."
 He extended his hand.
 "I'm Mr. Jindal."

 The man grunted a guttural, "enh," then removed his shaving kit from a suitcase and went into the bathroom and closed the door.
 Jindal hesitated.
 The porter was still standing just outside the open front door.
 He looked confused.
 Jindal took out his wallet and handed the porter two ten-rupee notes.
 The porter bowed and closed the door.
 The bathroom door opened.
-"Lalwani," the man said, but he said it with a curious, Chinese accent, so that it sounded like La Wanee.
+"Lalwani," the man said, but he said it with a curious, Chinese accent, so it sounded like La Wanee.
 Then he closed the door, and a moment later Mr. Jindal heard Mr. Lalwani drawing a bath.

 It was a pleasant walk of about a kilometer into town.
 The road wound down into a dry ravine and then out again, past a few scattered houses, and Mr. Jindal saw no one but a few women in colorful saris harvesting wheat in a distant field.
 He was surprised to find Mr. Weiss sitting at a table outside the village coffee shop.
 The village itself wasn't much, a cluster of low huts built of mud bricks with clay tile roofs.
 The walls of the better homes were plastered with dried cow dung, the rest smeared with ordinary mud.
-Folklore held that dried dung discouraged mosquitoes, thereby reducing the risk of malaria, but Mr. Jindal doubted this.
-The coffee shop was built just like the houses, except that it had a dusty, rusting roof of corrugated tin.
+Folklore held dried dung discouraged mosquitoes, thereby reducing the risk of malaria, but Mr. Jindal doubted this.
+The coffee shop was built just like the houses, except it had a dusty, rusting roof of corrugated tin.
 There were three plastic tables set outside along with a dozen plastic chairs.

 Weiss was short and silver-blonde, slightly overweight, but not grossly obese like so many of the foreign visitors Mr. Jindal had met.
 Weiss had a leathery, worn face accentuated by the red road dust from the afternoon's ride, now blackening with sweat from the afternoon heat.
 He was dressed carelessly in denim shorts and a khaki photographer's vest over a faded red tee shirt, tattered hiking boots, and a battered green canvas hat.
 He motioned for Mr. Jindal to sit down.
 "Chai?" he asked, "it's quite good."